PEPA - Program of Experience in the Palliative Approach

 - Identify the role of your discipline in managing problems faced by this group of patients;

-- Identify services and resources that you can access for your patients;
+- Identify services and resources you can access for your patients;

 - Recognise own knowledge base and scope of practice with regard to optimal palliative care provision; and

-- Identify personal coping strategies to effectively manage the personal issues related to working in this field.
+- Identify personal coping strategies to effectively manage any personal issues related to working in this field.

 PEPA is targeted at all primary health care workers with an interest in palliative care.